dssg/matching-tool/docs/sources/admin/troubleshooting.md

 This document's goal is to familiarize matching tool administrators with the right places to look to investigate problems that come up in a deployment of the matching tool.

+## Data Flow Overview

+To help with general troubleshooting, it helps to gain some familiarity with how data flows through the application and different containers.
+Below is a step-by-step overview of data flow.

+1. The user uploads a tabular dataset through the webapp UI, which is run by the `webapp` container.
+This data goes through the [upload_file](https://github.com/dssg/matching-tool/blob/master/webapp/webapp/apis/upload.py#L299) endpoint and is immediately saved to a temporary directory on the filesystem that is shared with the `webapp_worker` container.
+It tells the `webapp_worker` container to validate the file asynchronously and begins polling the asynchronous job for results.
+2. The `webapp_worker` container runs the (validate_async)[https://github.com/dssg/matching-tool/blob/master/webapp/webapp/apis/upload.py#L193] function asynchronously.
+This saves some metadata about the upload to the `upload_log` Postgres table and runs a variety of validations on the data.
+It culminates in uploading the validated and transformed file to storage (S3 by default) at the (`RAW_UPLOADS_PATH`)[https://github.com/dssg/matching-tool/blob/master/webapp.env] location, and returns the validation results.
+3. Assuming the file has no validation problems and the user clicks 'confirm upload', the (merge_file)[https://github.com/dssg/matching-tool/blob/master/webapp/webapp/apis/upload.py#L337] endpoint is called.
+This loads the stored file into the database under the path `raw_{upload_id}` and merges it with the 'master' table for the relevant jurisdiction and event type.

+This 'master' table serves as both the source for the results dashboard.
+Data is sent from here to the matcher, and data from the matcher is synced back into it.
+The 'merge' consists of adding rows from the new uploaded file that do not have their primary keys (see primaryKey attribute of the relevent (schema file)[https://github.com/dssg/matching-tool/tree/master/webapp/schemas/uploader] present in the master table, and updating data in the master table with any matching rows from the upload.
+Placeholder matching ids (of format {event_type}_{internal_person_id}) are populated.

+The 'master' table is exported to storage (at (`MERGED_UPLOADS_PATH`)[https://github.com/dssg/matching-tool/blob/master/webapp.env]) and the `matcher_worker` container is notified (via the (do_match)[https://github.com/dssg/matching-tool/blob/master/matcher/matcher/tasks.py] function) to begin matching asynchronously.
+4. The `matcher_container` loads *all* master tables from storage for matching.
+It loads the (matcher_config.yaml)[https://github.com/dssg/matching-tool/blob/master/matcher/matcher_config.yaml] file in the container for configuration.
+The internals of the matching algorithm are outside of the scope of this document, but its data output is written to storage (at (`BASE_PATH/matched`)[https://github.com/dssg/matching-tool/blob/master/webapp.env]) , and the `webapp_worker` is notified of the completed matching job.
+5. The `webapp_worker` container runs the (match_finished)[https://github.com/dssg/matching-tool/blob/master/matcher/matcher/tasks.py] function to merge the matched data into the `master` table.
+The new data is loaded into a temporary table again and joined with the `master` table on the primary key again, this time just uploading the matched_id column with the new values from the matcher.
+6. As the user queries the results dashboard, the `master` table is queried.

 ## General Troubleshooting Tools

 Below are several general tools you can use to diagnose a variety of problems.
 These are referred to by many of the specific use cases further down in this document.